 5) Followed by that is an initial ranking.

 What happens is that the spiders see what keywords are used in your meta information, which is basically an identification for your article.
-Here’s info on the meta subject and how to use it.
+Here’s info on meta data and how to use it to get rankings in Google.

 For example, if I write an article on surviving in the wilderness and I label my meta information with keywords on that, my ranking on the search engine will be results where people type up information on surviving in the wilderness.